 Does it work?

-Prior to surgery, researchers found that taking 320 mg of saw palmetto daily for two months prior to prostate surgery could reduce blood loss, surgical complications and recovery time.
-Unfortunately the study was not successfully replicated and additional studies that prescribed lower doses prior to surgery showed no beneficial effect.
+Before surgery, researchers found that taking 320 mg of saw palmetto daily for two months prior to prostate surgery could reduce blood loss, surgical complications and recovery time.
+Unfortunately, the study was not successfully replicated, and additional studies that prescribed lower doses prior to surgery showed no beneficial effect.
 As studies have scaled up, the benefits appear to be no better than a placebo.

 As for the other potential benefits or saw palmetto?
 There are no reliable studies that show it can help with anything else it's being marketed for.